 ● Flash Hider & Long Barrel

-The Sentinel Nine's barrel is about 10mm longer than that of the P226E2.
-By extending the barrel length, the bullets it fires have a more stable trajectory, and the tip's threaded to allow silencers to be easily installed. (※1) A "flash hider" for suppressing muzzle flash is standard on this thread.
-The front face-like spike shape's designed to limit the spread of the muzzle flash.
-In addition, the side port (hole) is for releasing the gas to be ejected and has the effect of suppressing muzzle jump in reaction to the ejected gas. ● Hybrid Grip Although the power of the 9mm Parabellum bullet's inferior to the Magnum bullet, the bullets it fires have sufficient offensive power and recoil when firing them is minor enough to be easily restrained by human strength.
+The Sentinel Nine's barrel is about 10mm longer than the P226E2's.
+By extending the barrel length, the bullets it fires have a more stable trajectory, with the tip threaded to allow silencers to be easily installed. (※1) A "flash hider" for suppressing muzzle flash is standard on this threading.
+The front face-like spike shape's designed to limit a muzzle flash's spread.
+In addition, the side port (hole) is for ejecting gas and has the effect of suppressing muzzle jump from the reaction of the ejected gas. ● Hybrid Grip Although the 9mm Parabellum round's less powerful than the Magnum bullet, the bullets it fires have sufficient offensive power, with recoil when firing them minor enough to be easily restrained by human strength.
 The Sentinel Nine seeks ease of grip and fit to hold the recoiling gun firmly with both hands.
-As a result of thorough research on the differences in roundness and angle, we arrived at this "hybrid grip."
-A grip loaded with much pickiness such as a thumb rest intended for right-hand use, a DSO medallion on just one side, and a rubber finish making sliding harder, providing perfect holdability. ● B Trigger The Sentinel Nine trigger's called a "B Trigger" as it resembles the letter "B." Handgun trigger shapes vary but the B Trigger's a particularly unique design.
-The Sentinel Nine's for single action use capable of responding immediately even in emergencies, and the trigger in single action's at position (B).
-The reason why the front of the trigger (the part touching the finger) is flat is to transmit the force of the finger to the trigger without waste when pulling the trigger from position (B).
-The more force applied to the finger pulling the trigger, the easier the muzzle will shake.
-Smooth triggering is an important factor in precision shooting.
-In addition, the B Trigger has two punched holes.
-When the trigger returns to position (B) after firing, the trigger's lightened so returns faster.
-It's a slight difference that goes unnoticed initially, but the nerves in the fingertips are sensitive to differences in how quickly the trigger returns.
+As a result of thorough research on the differences in roundness and angle, this "hybrid grip" was arrived at.
+A grip loaded with much pickiness such as a thumb rest intended for right-hand use, a DSO medallion on just one side, and a rubber finish making sliding harder, providing perfect graspability. ● B Trigger The Sentinel Nine trigger's called a "B Trigger" as it resembles the letter "B." Handgun trigger shapes vary wildly but the B Trigger's perhaps a particularly unique design.
+The Sentinel Nine's intended for single-action use capable of responding immediately even in emergencies, and the trigger in single-action's in position (B).
+The front of the trigger (the part touching the finger) is flat so that when pulling the trigger from position (B), it transmits the force of the finger to the trigger without any wastage.
+Excessive force applied to the finger pulling the trigger will make the muzzle shake easier.
+A smooth trigger pull's an important factor in precision shooting.
+In addition, the B Trigger has two holes that've been machined out.
+When the trigger returns to position (B) after firing, a lighter trigger returns faster.
+Although the difference is so slight it goes unnoticed initially, but the nerves in the fingertips are sensitive to differences in how quickly the trigger returns, and if the return's slower, that discomfort is transmitted to the user.
 Especially when pulling the trigger many times and firing rapidly (sequential firing without pause), if the trigger feels uncomfortable it'll cause the shooter significant stress. |

 INCREASING BULLET NUMBER & SMOOTH MAGAZINE CATCHING